 2.4.
-Modeling a Universal Connector
+Modeling a universal connector

-In conjunction with the project architects, Arup developed a universal cruciform connector to provide adequate panel support in the variety of configurations that result from the skewed hypar shape.
+A universal cruciform connector was developed to provide adequate panel support in the variety of configurations that result from the skewed hypar shape.
 Each connector is comprised of a horizontal and vertical armature, linked by a bolt at their midpoints and set between swaged cable pairs.
 All elements are free to rotate about the bolt axis.